jaseemabid/random/README.md

 1. [Wikipedia][wiki] is a great place to start.

+1. [A fundamental introduction to x86 assembly programming][intro] gives a decent overview

 1. Simple nasm [hello world][hello] tutorial and a much more detailed [language reference][nasm-ref].
 The tutorial aims 32 bit arch, but the [makefile](nasm/Makefile) fixes it.